 Ingredients

-Make sure to use oil-packed sun dried tomatoes.
-They are more tender and flavorful than the dry-packed kind, plus you'll also need a little oil from the jar for this recipe.
+- Sun Dried Tomatoes - The star ingredient!
+Make sure to use oil-packed sun dried tomatoes for this recipe.
+They're more tender and flavorful than the dry-packed kind, plus you'll use a little oil from the jar when blending the dip.

 How to Make Sun Dried Tomato Hummus